OpenAPITools/openapi-generator/samples/openapi3/client/petstore/python-experimental/docs/FakeApi.md

 Code | Class | Description
 ------------- | ------------- | -------------
 n/a | api_client.ApiResponseWithoutDeserialization | When skip_deserialization is True this response is returned
-400 | ApiResponseFor400 | Someting wrong
+400 | ApiResponseFor400 | Something wrong

 #### ApiResponseFor400
 Name | Type | Description  | Notes